Note to reader

 CBSA Cargo Control Abstract

-64. A shipment, including split shipments in air mode, must be abstracted when its cargo control document will be accounted for by more than one CBSA accounting document or other clearance document.
-Importers or their agents must document abstracts on CBSA Cargo Control Abstract, Form A10.
+95. A shipment must be abstracted when its CCD will be accounted for by more than one CBSA accounting document or other clearance document.
+Importers or their agents (including freight forwarders) must document abstracts on the CBSA form A10, Cargo Control Abstract.

-65. A Form A10 must be prepared for each portion of the shipment requiring separate acquittal.
-The entire quantity shown on the carrier’s original cargo transmission must be accounted for on the cargo control abstracts.
+96. A form A10, Cargo Control Abstract, must be prepared for each portion of the shipment requiring separate acquittal.
+The entire quantity shown on the carrier's original cargo transmission must be accounted for on this document.

-66. Form A10 is a five-part form consisting of the following copies:
+97. Form A10, Cargo Control Abstract, is a five-part form consisting of the following copies:

 - (a) CBSA control copy